JvanMerle/gulp-java-merger/README.md

 - Only works for a single package (i.e. you can't merge two packages into one bundled file).
 - Assumes all files have only one class/enum/interface in it (not counting inner classes).

 Note that this is not meant for production code.
-It's originally made to merge java bot code in [CodinGame](https://www.codingame.com/) contests.
+It's originally made to merge Java bot code in [CodinGame](https://www.codingame.com/) contests.